semantic-flow/sflo/documentation/concept.mesh.resource-facet.folder.md

 id: p3mbdrze0qe8uvko4i16t1s
 title: folder resource facet
 desc: ''
-updated: 1755851465747
+updated: 1755911431986
 created: 1750659145476
 ---

-A mesh is structured with mesh folders, which correspond to RDF resources and their [[concept.relative-identifier]]
+A mesh when stored in a filesystem is physically structured with mesh folders, which correspond to RDF resources and their [[concept.relative-identifier]]

 When a mesh gets published, the folders also correspond to [[concept.url]].